Adiel-Thairu/HomeUItestpage/README.md

-# HomeUItestpage
+# Tailwind-Css-landing-page
-A home UI test page in Tailwind Css, Vue.js
+Landing page in tailwind CSS components build a navbar , a hero banner section in tailwind